ncatlab/nlab-content/pages/19416.md

 Next is a reference on pg.93, section 46, probably the 28th or 29th of March 1983.

-> (If we admit the "inspiring assumption", there is no real choice, as a matter of fatc - but we don't want to use this in a technical sense, but only as a guide and motivation.)
+> (If we admit the "inspiring assumption", there is no real choice, as a matter of fact - but we don't want to use this in a technical sense, but only as a guide and motivation.)

 There is also a reference on pg.216-217, section 72, 10th of June 1983.